When you choose a rooster for your flock, it’s important to remember that their main purpose is to guard the flock and to procreate.

 You’ll notice Welsummers spend a lot of time darting between different female groups of chickens, making sure they are all well-fed and safe from harm.
 In general, a Welsummer is quite good with his ladies.
 Often, they’ll let the ladies pluck on their chest feathers until bald spots are visible.

-They’re also experts at raising alarms and are always on high alert for abnormal activity that could threaten the flock.
+They’re also experts at raising alarms and are always on high alert for the abnormal activity that could threaten the flock.
 Read more about Welsummer Chicken.

-This is one of those types of roosters than can only be described as regal.
+This is one of those types of roosters that can only be described as regal.
 Although at first glance the Australorp may appear to be plain black when the lighting hits them the right way the plumage turns into a gorgeous beetle green hue.

 This breed isn’t known for being overly aggressive.
 In fact, they can be a little shy when they first meet you.
 But after they warm up to you a bit, they’re typically friendly and calm.
 They’re known to seek out their owners for a few treats for themselves and the flock.